Rhosinjay-cyb/Microsoft-Sentinel/README.md

 ## Objective

-The aim of this project is to deploy Microsoft Sentinel in a log analytics workspace to leverage its SIEM and SOAR capabilities to manage security operations, ranging from collection of logs from various Azure services and resources to remediation of threat with playbooks.
+The aim of this project is to deploy Microsoft Sentinel in a log analytics workspace to leverage its security information and event management (SIEM) and security orchestration and automation response (SOAR) capabilities to manage security operations, ranging from collection of logs from various Azure services and resources to remediation of threat with playbooks.

 ## Tools Used

-Microsoft Sentinel (Azure Portal), Microsoft Defender XDR Portal
+Microsoft Sentinel (Azure Portal), Microsoft Defender Portal

 ## Lab Setup